Bio

 He understands the systemic nature of the difficulties we face and has the expertise to identify and mobilise effective levers of change in civil society, government, and business.

-James is a Senior Advisor to: AVAIO Capital, DFS, Howden; Korn Ferry; Pollination Global; SYSTEMIQ; Tulchan.
+James is a Senior Advisor to: Howden; Korn Ferry; Pollination Global, Worthwhile Capital Partners;

-He was the former Chairman of the Overseas Development Institute (ODI), 2012 – 2020; a member of HM Treasury Infrastructure UK Advisory Council; a member of The Prime Minister’s Business Advisory Group in the coalition government of David Cameron and Nick Clegg; a member of the Green Investment Bank Commission and until 2021 was a London Sustainable Development Commissioner (advising both Boris Johnson and Sadiq Khan).
+He was the former Chairman of the Overseas Development Institute (ODI), 2012 – 2020; Previous Chair and Non-Executive Director of Crown Agents; a member of HM Treasury Infrastructure UK Advisory Council; a member of The Prime Minister’s Business Advisory Group in the coalition government of David Cameron and Nick Clegg; a member of the Green Investment Bank Commission and until 2021 was a London Sustainable Development Commissioner (advising both Boris Johnson and Sadiq Khan).

 Pattern Overlay_03.png